calliope-project/calliope/docs/creating/scenarios.md

 In the above example, one override defines higher costs for an `onshore_wind` technology.
 The other two other overrides specify different time subsets, so would run an otherwise identical model over two different periods of timeseries data.

-One or several overrides can be applied when [running a model][running-a-model].
+One or several overrides can be applied when [running a model](../running.md).
 Overrides can also be combined into scenarios to make applying them at run-time easier.
 Scenarios consist of a name and a list of override names which together form that scenario.